glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 I do a lot of things in and around Django, from being a Director of the Django Software foundation, to having run a DjangoCon, and helped at many more.

 But I'm not currently a django developer.
-My current job is more the on-call, operations and support side of things.
+I'm still new to django

 ---
 class: middle, center, image
 ![Image](images/djadmin.png)
 ???

-Something about having something like this
+But regardless of how much I know or don't know, I still think that this thing right here?
+The Django Admin is just
 ---
 class: middle, center, image
 ![Image](images/djadmin_sparkles.png)

 ???

-oh it's just so awesome
+oh so awesome.
+If I jump into a new project, and I need to do something I can just log into the admin
 ---
 class: middle, center, image
 ![Image](images/djuser_super.png)

 ???

-The fact I can use a web interface to see and view and manipulate my data? that's awesome

-and what makes this even more awesome?

-you can use the same functionality in your code.

-The thing that makes django kind of great?
+Navigate to the place I want, and view, update, and delete to my hearts desire.

+But the more I learn about django, the more I learn how the magic works.

+This lovely insert-model-get-UI is powered by

 ---
 <br><br><br><br><br>